The Central Wheatbelt Region

 - Population health

 There are seven training facilities for you to choose from in the region, ranging from GP practices, maternity practices, and skin care clinics, to the local hospital.
 You’ll be well supported by one or more of the 11 rural generalists in the region, as well as the 12 other registrars living and working in the region’s major towns.
-You will also have regular contact with your regional medical educator, Dr Sharron Vasey, who is a local generalist and your program training advisor, Jade Dunning.
+You will also have regular contact with your regional medical educator and your program training advisor, Jade Dunning.

 By working in a rural area, you are eligible to receive the rural support payment.
 This payment is available to registrars in rural and remote and/or district workforce shortage areas and is designed to help cover some of the costs of training in a rural/remote area.
 As a rural generalist registrar working in the Central Wheatbelt region you can receive anywhere from $1,250 to $5,000 per semester for the duration of your training.
 This is dependent on your location and term level.
 To find a facility go to our easy-to-use online Facility Finder tool HERE